Is your school genuinely placing the interests of its teachers as a key priority?

 Over the last two years, I have visited approxiamately 135+ schools.
 This post is written for teachers and school leaders for the year ahead to get a sense of what other schools may or may not be doing.

-How do you know if your school on the right track?
+How do you know if your school is on the right track?

 Last month, I surpassed 10 million readers on this website.
 For years, I have observed the online analytics and patterns of my readers and have discovered what topics and resources teachers typically read and ‘how much time’ they spend absorbing that content.
 It’s fascinating stuff and I only wish I had used this data better in my own school leadership to engage with the people I was working with.